ksokolovic/semaphoreci4j/README.md

 Map<String, Project> projects = semaphoreCI.getProjects();
 ```

-Alternatively, you can request for a specific project by its name, using the `getProject("project-name");` method of the `SemaphoreCI` class.
+Alternatively, you can request for a specific project by its name, using the `getProject("project-name")` method of the `SemaphoreCI` class.

 The `Project` instance will in turn allow you to access all the relevant information listed above.